• Skip to primary navigation

 Current Visa Debit Card–Best for the Whole Family

 Once set up, parents can add their teens to the account.
-The account comes with parental controls, such as setting spending limits, get transaction alerts, and blocking specific merchants.
+The account comes with parental controls, such as setting spending limits, getting transaction alerts, and blocking specific merchants.
 Teens get budgeting and savings tools, and of course direct deposit of paychecks.

 • Get paid faster with direct deposit